Paternity Lawyers in Mississippi

 Either party in the paternity suit may demand that the parents and child submit to DNA testing.
 If a party refuses, the court may resolve the question of paternity against the refusing party.
 When the DNA test shows that the probability of paternity is 98% or greater, there shall be a presumption of paternity.
 This presumption may only be rebutted by a preponderance of evidence.

 Learn more about the law during your initial.
-Call (601) 675-4308 to schedule an appointment with a Mississippi family law attorney.
+Call (601) 675-4308 or complete our online form to schedule an appointment with a Mississippi family law attorney.